awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-webacl.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Scope`  <a name="cfn-wafv2-webacl-scope"></a>
 Specifies whether this is for an Amazon CloudFront distribution or for a regional application\.
 A regional application can be an Application Load Balancer \(ALB\), an Amazon API Gateway REST API, or an AWS AppSync GraphQL API\.
-Valid Values are `CLOUDFRONT` and `REGIONAL`\.
+Valid Values are `"CLOUDFRONT"` and `"REGIONAL"`\.
 For `CLOUDFRONT`, you must create your WAFv2 resources in the US East \(N\.
 Virginia\) Region, `us-east-1`\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

+To associate with a CloudFront distribution, see: [AWS::WAFv2::WebACLAssociation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-wafv2-webacl.html#cfn-wafv2-webacl-scope)

 `Tags`  <a name="cfn-wafv2-webacl-tags"></a>
 Key:value pairs associated with an AWS resource\.
 The key:value pair can be anything you define\.
 Typically, the tag key represents a category \(such as "environment"\) and the tag value represents a specific value within that category \(such as "test," "development," or "production"\)\.
 You can add up to 50 tags to each AWS resource\.